yakbrother/astro-stories/src/content/stories/hitchhiking-translator.md

 ---
 title: "Lost in Translation: The Hitchhiker's Guide to Misunderstandings"
-description: "When a language app leads to accidentally joining a traveling circus"
+description: 'When a language app leads to accidentally joining a traveling circus'
-pubDate: "2025-02-07"
+pubDate: '2025-02-07'
-tags: ["hitchhiking", "humor", "travel", "language"]
+tags: ['hitchhiking', 'humor', 'travel', 'language']
 featured: false
 ---